TheDoctor0/CSGOMod/README.md

 // Uncomment to disable support for skins based on submodels
 //#define DISABLE_SUBMODELS
 ```
+Be sure to also uncomment lines for `v_` models replacement in Unprecacher `list.ini` config.

-This should improve server performance, but will drastically reduce number of skins that you can use.
+Disabling submodels support should improve server performance, but will drastically reduce number of skins that you can use.

 ## Commands
 If you want to add money (Euro) to any player balance, you can use this command::